The genocide of the Armenians

 About 700,000 Ottoman Armenians:

-• Several tens of thousands to have fled towards the Russian Caucasus.
+• Several tens of thousands fled to the Russian Caucasus.

-• Thousands of artisans and their families converted and maintained on site.
+• Thousands of craftsmen and their families converted and maintained on site.

 • About 100,000 survivors of camps or relegation sites found in Syria, Mesopotamia, Palestine, Jordan, and Sinai.